EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 Add the specified content-type to the response content-type list that are to be excluded from inspection.
 Enclose content-type in double quotes to ensure preservation of any embedded spaces or non-alphanumeric characters.

+<b>CreditCardNumber</b>
+Add expression to the list of object expression which are to be bypassed from safe commerce checks.

+<b>CreditCardNumberUrl</b>
+The url for which the list of credit card numbers are needed to be bypassed from inspection

 ##unbind appfw profile